 If a medical abbreviation is to be used, then provide the dose designation and correct terminology

-Develop a list of medication abbreviations which can pose a risk to patient safety
+Develop a list of medication abbreviations that can pose a risk to patient safety

-Develop posters and stickers on prohibited medical abbreviations that can be placed on medical charts, medicine cabinet, order sheets, and in the pharmacy
+Develop posters and stickers on prohibited medical abbreviations that can be placed on medical charts, medicine cabinets, order sheets, and in the pharmacy

-Develop a system where nursing and other healthcare staff report use of medical abbreviations by other staff.
-This is not meant to be as a whistleblower, but to identify the individual and punish them but to educate them about the dangers of medical abbreviation.
+Develop a system where nursing and other healthcare staff report the use of medical abbreviations by other staff.
+This is not meant to be as a whistleblower, but to identify the individual and punish them and to educate them about the dangers of medical abbreviation.

 Formation of a Hospital Committee

 The use of medication abbreviation has persisted in healthcare despite recommendations by the Joint Commission that such usage may adversely affect patient care.
-The majority of serious medication abbreviations are written while writing drug orders and often the junior staff are left with the responsibility of understanding and deciphering the abbreviation.
+Most serious medication abbreviations are written while writing drug orders, and the junior staff is often left with the responsibility of understanding and deciphering the abbreviation.
 With the wide adoption of electronic technology, these medical abbreviations are often repeated in the medical chart and continue to pose a threat to patient safety.
 All healthcare institutions have now started to formulate guidelines restricting the use of medical abbreviations.
-While few studies that have quantified the extent of medical abbreviation usage and their adverse effects, the Joint Commission feels that the problem is widespread and has the potential to cause severe patient harm.
+While few studies have quantified the extent of medical abbreviation usage and its adverse effects, the Joint Commission feels that the problem is widespread and has the potential to cause severe patient harm.
 Thus, the Joint Commission has released a list of prohibited medical abbreviations for all healthcare institutions.
-One way to reduce the use of medical abbreviations will be from continuous reporting and education of healthcare workers.
+One way to reduce the use of medical abbreviations will be through continuous reporting and education of healthcare workers.
 But on rare occasions, enforcement by limiting ordering privileges may be necessary.
-Although the risk of actual patient harm from use of medical abbreviations is low, the aim is to achieve a zero risk.
+Although the risk of actual patient harm from using medical abbreviations is low, the aim is to achieve zero risk.